The Blind Leading the Blind: Description

 The painting depicts a procession of six blind, disfigured men.
 They pass along a path bordered by a river on one side and a village with a church on the other.
 The leader of the group has fallen on his back into a ditch and, because they are all linked by their staffs, seems about to drag his companions down with him.
 A cowherd stands in the background.

 Bruegel based the work on the Biblical parable of the blind leading the blind from Matthew 15:14, in which Christ refers to the Pharisees.
 According to art critic Margaret Sullivan, Bruegel's audience was likely as familiar with classical literature as with the Bible.
 Erasmus had published his Adagia two years before Bruegel's painting, and it contained the quotation "Caecus caeco dux" ("the blind leader of the blind") by Roman poet Horace.
 Bruegel expands the two blind men in the parable to six; they are well dressed, rather than wearing the peasant clothing that typifies his late work.
 The first blind man's face is not visible; the second twists his head as he falls, perhaps to avoid landing face-first.
 The shinguard-clad third man, on his toes with knees bent and face to the sky, shares a staff with the second, by which he is being pulled down.
 The others have yet to stumble, but the same fate seems implied.

 The faces and bodies of the blind men, and background detail including the church, are rendered in exceptionally fine detail.
 The backward-falling posture of the guide demonstrates Bruegel's mastery of foreshortening.
-Bruegel's settings tend to be fictional, but that of The Blind Leading the Blind has been identified as the village Sint-Anna-Pede, and the church as Sint-Anna Church.
+Bruegel's settings tend to be fictional, but that of The Blind Leading the Blind has been identified as the village of Sint-Anna-Pede, and the church as St. Anna's Church.